evotopid/Arduino-Libraries/README.md

 About
 =====

-Hi there, this repo contains some helpful Arduino Libraries, which I created because I wanted to develop easier with Arduino.
+Hi there, here are some helpful Arduino Libraries, which I created for my own Arduino projects and which I want to share, just for the case that someone also might use them.

 Of course there may be many things to increase, but if you find something like this just fill out an Issue.